 What a way to celebrate a love of exploration and lists!

-It sounds magical, but if I want magic to turn into reality, I need to give future dreams an ultimatum with the help of a date.
+It sounds magical, but if I want magic to turn into reality, I need to give future dreams an ultimatum with a date.

-This is my first life list, so I am still trying to figure things out.
+This is my first life list, so I’m still trying to figure things out.

-However, when I was a Park Ranger at Yellowstone, I had my first encounter with a list of expectations with an expiration date.
+But, when I was a park ranger at Yellowstone (YNP) for a summer, I made a list of expectations with an expiration date.

 I wanted to go big.

 Or at least, that is what I focused on instead wallowing in homesickness.
 After a solid week of moping, I decided to make the most of my situation.
-I said yes, to every invitation and decided to do all the Yellowstone things in less than six months.
-It included a full range of attractions, from horseback riding and whitewater rafting to a boat tour and rodeo.
-The big finally was hiking 100 miles.
+I said yes to every invitation and decided to do all the Yellowstone things in less than six months.
+It included the full list of YNP attractions, from horseback riding and whitewater rafting to a boat tour and rodeo.
+The big finale was hiking 100 miles.

-There were tough times when I had to do activities by myself, when I would have preferred not to.
-But, I committed myself to an expiration date, which strong-armed my emotions into ignoring nagging thoughts of kidnapping.
+There were tough times like when I had to do activities by myself, and I would have preferred not to.
+But I committed myself to an expiration date, which strong-armed my emotions into ignoring nagging thoughts of kidnapping.

 Harking back to those days, I realize that it was one of the best summers I ever had.
 Yellowstone is a beautiful gem of a park, even from the safety and comfort of a car.
-However, the best of Yellowstone isn’t inside a car.
-I truly believe none of this would have happened if I hadn’t have put a date on my Yellowstone to-do list.
+However, the best of Yellowstone isn’t inside found inside a car.
+It’s found in the breathless moments on a trail, boat, or horse.